 - 09 August 2020 12:08

-I can we swayed in the blink of an eye.
+I can be swayed in the blink of an eye.
 When it’s positive it’s fabulous and indeed that can be self created.
 However, in the reverse it’s frustratingly draining.
-The power that one solitary act of thoughtlessness (or worse) whether intended or not can doom a mood.
+The power that one solitary act of thoughtlessness (or worse), whether intended or not can doom a mood.

 But, as I would say to anyone else that received such treatment.
 Does the opinions of someone that insipid matter, would you want to be on their wavelength?